GarboMuffin/nicehash-calculator/README.md

 ### Supported coins

-As coins are added to What To Mine they should automatically be supported if they use a supported algorithm.
-As coins become inactive or "lag" they will disappear.
-You can use `--list-coins` to list all coins that are enabled.
+As coins are added to What To Mine they should automatically be supported if they use an algorithm on NiceHash.
+As coins become inactive they will disappear.

 <details>
   <summary>All supported coins as of 5/25/2018 (Click to reveal)</summary>